zhaoyao91/xclient/README.md

   - path(params, query): path - format a path
   - go(params, query) - format a path and change the url to it

+### Router
+**class**

+A router is a collection of routes and provide a set of methods for convenience

+- methods
+  - constructor([routes]) - init the router with optional routes
+  - route(id, path, options) - define a route
+  - match(path): {id, params, route} - try to match a path. return undefined if no matched route
+  - path(id, params, query) - build path
+  - go(id, params, query) - build path and go to it
+  - current() - try to match by current pathname

 ### singleton
 **func(builder): getter**